The SeaNet Vision

 Bangladesh is already facing a massive humanitarian crisis as 200,000 additional people have moved to the already overcrowded capital city, Dhaka, because their homes along the coast have been taken by the sea.
 Some reports also indicate that Bangladesh could lose more than 10% of its usable land by 2050.

-Foster City, CA (right here in the Bay Area – just 7 miles south of SFO) spent $111 million over the past decade to protect less than 10-miles of coastal land.
+Foster City, California (just 7 miles south of San Francisco Airport) spent $111 million over the past decade to protect less than 10-miles of coastal land.

 Leading Ideas to Address Sea Level Rise